 Consider these figures, on average:

 While you may be saving steadily for retirement, now is the time to make sure you’re also prepared for these potential expenses.
-“The sooner you start planning for long-term care, generally speaking, the more choices you’ll have,” says Tyler De Haan, director of business development in retirement solutions at Principal®.
+“The sooner you start planning for long-term care, generally speaking, the more choices you’ll have,” says Kevin Hansen, a financial professional and retirement income consultant for Principal®.
 “And having a plan in place may reduce any stress that a long-term care event might put on family members and loved ones.”

 So, what are your options?